testinnplayin/bin-packing-ai-test/README.md

 ## Installing and using

 First be sure to clone the project locally.

-Then run an `npm install` both in the main folder and in the front/ folder (we will update the root `package.json` file so that it is in the back and you have to run each part separately (if we have the time).
+Then run an `npm install` both in the `back/` folder and in the `front/` folder.

+The back-end, in this case, is a dedicated API server that just handles everything relating to the algorithms.

+The front-end, in this case, is a dedicated front-end and a back-end that servers the static files.

-To run the back locally in development mode use the command `npm run dev`.
+To run the back locally in development mode use the command `npm run dev:build`.
 This will pop a back-end using the port `3000` by default.

-To run the front locally, from the root you can use `npm run dev:client`, which will run a Vite` server.
+To run the front locally, from the root you can use `npm run dev:client`, which will run a `Vite` server.
 It should run something by default at http://localhost:5173/

 You can then play around this very basic front-end.